-As I reread the now-classic business book, “The Challenger Sale: Taking Control of the Customer Conversation” by Matthew Dixon and Brent Adamson, it is increasingly clear that value selling can help every sales rep perform like a Challenger by helping them adopt the complementary attributes that make up the profile of this likely sales leader.
+Every now and then, it’s worth rereading the now-classic business book, “The Challenger Sale: Taking Control of the Customer Conversation.”
+The authors make it clear that value selling can help every sales rep perform like a Challenger by adopting the attributes discussed in this article.

 Attributes of a Challenger